 Strategic risks – those that affect or are created by business strategy decisions – are critical to the growth and performance of your business.
 According to a recent survey conducted by Forbes Insights on behalf of Deloitte, 81 per cent of respondents reported having an explicit focus on managing strategic risk, with reputation cited as the #1 risk they are concerned about.

-Meanwhile, only 13 percent of respondents indicated that their risk management program supports their ability to develop and execute business strategy.
+Meanwhile, only 13 per cent of respondents indicated that their risk management programme supports their ability to develop and execute business strategy.
 So, what are leading companies doing to manage strategic risk – and how are they preparing for the future?

 See answers to questions such as: